-Now that you have a better sense of what a motif is (and is not), let’s see more in action.
+Now that you have a better sense of what is a motif (and what it's not), let’s see more in action.

 We've defined a motif and talked about varying interpretations of a motif's definition.
-So what are some examples of motifs in books that you might have read before?
+So what are some motif examples in books that you might have read before?
 Let's take a look now.